ibm-mas/ansible-devops/docs/playbooks/mas-iot.md

 # Install IoT Application

+!!! important
+    These playbooks are samples to demonstrate how to use the roles in this collection.

+    They are **note intended for production use** as-is, they are a starting point for power users to aid in the development of their own Ansible playbooks using the roles in this collection.

+    The recommended way to install MAS is to use the [MAS CLI](https://ibm-mas.github.io/cli/), which uses this Ansible Collection to deliver a complete managed lifecycle for your MAS instance.

 ## Prerequisites
 You will need a RedHat OpenShift v4.8 cluster with IBM Maximo Application Suite Core v8.7 already be installed, the [oneclick-core](oneclick-core.md) playbook can be used to set this up.